iyifr/iyifr/README.md

 # Hey, i'm iyi

-- Wannabe cracked hacker.
+- Wannabe hacker from 🇳🇬.
-- Working on H4 (Lightweight HTTP framework for Dart).
+- Working on H4 (HTTP framework for Dart).
-- I like coding websites with svelte, a lot.
+- I like making websites with svelte.
-- Functional programming cultist.
+- Functional programming enthusiast.
-- Evangelizing Svelte, Deno and Zig to all ye who hear me.
+- Evangelizing Svelte, Deno, and Zig to all ye who hear me.